Pavel-by/duplicates_finder/readme.md

 * and can not handle `compare_files` task failure (f.e. user can delete a file) - invalid `compare_files` result breaks sort algorithm.

 The only advancement of first solution is sustainability to possible hash collisions in comparison with second variant, but it is not look like really dangerous thing.

+PS: do not be afraid of slow working program.
+We're just running a workers with raw typescript files without precompiling, so it takes some time for workers to compile .ts and start handling messages.